-UNIX only: If you install IBM Informix Enterprise Gateway with DRDA[®] in the same directory as the database server, your sqlhosts file also contains entries for the Gateway and non-Informix database servers.
-However, this manual covers only
+UNIX: If you install IBM Informix Enterprise Gateway with DRDA[®] in the same directory as the database server, your sqlhosts file also contains entries for the Gateway and non-Informix database servers.
+However, this section covers only the entries for the database server.
+For information about other entries in the sqlhosts file, see the IBM Informix Enterprise Gateway with DRDA User Manual.